palbhhq/RMSD-automatic-algorithm/README.md

 -i, --ignore_isomerism ignore geometric and stereometric isomerism when canonizing

--a, --no_alignment do not apply molecule alignment by Kabsch algorithm when calculating RMSD
+-a, --no_alignment do not apply molecule alignment by Kabsch algorithm or QCP algorithm when calculating RMSD

 -q, --use QCP algorithm instead of Kabsch algorithm